Arkisto-Platform/describo-local/README.md

 This will:

   - create a new sub directory `./describo-local`
-  - create a script to start and stop Describo `run-describo.sh`
+  - create a script to start and stop Describo `./run-describo.sh`
   - Start Describo at <http://localhost>

     Log in with: